Deadlines & Discounts

 The course dives into the world of applied Python programming with an emphasis on quantitative trading, portfolio management, financial analysis, and risk monitoring.
 It is a course about “smart” asset management that uses a number of statistical and economic principles and Python as the implementation language.
 The course covers quant trading principles and tools used for building quantitative trading frameworks.
 Statistical techniques, portfolio optimization, and (potentially) some machine learning tools are actively applied in the course.
 Individual homework assignments are designed to deliver partial inputs into the final group project, and by the end of the course each group will program a real quantitative strategy that makes investment decisions on a regular basis, analyze/ backtest its performance and produce an extensive investment report.

-2 Electives or Entrepreneurship Accelerator or Semester Abroad
+2 Electives or Entrepreneurship Accelerator or Study Abroad

 A range of electives including Renewable Energy Finance, Digital Marketing and Diversity Management allow you to tailor your Master of Finance through a diverse and distinctive structure of time formats and block weeks.
 Electives are taught not only by in-house faculty, but also by leading international practitioners, providing you with the tools to meet your personal aspirations.
 Elective options are published at the end of third semester and students must choose 2 elective modules to start in their last semester.